mahmoud/lithoxyl/docs/sensible.rst

   * **Filters** - This list of objects checks each event, and returns True/False depending on whether it should be logged.
-See the :type:`~sensible.SensibleFilter` for more info.
+See the :class:`~sensible.SensibleFilter` for more info.
   * **Formatter** - Turns events that make it through the filters into strings.
-The :type:`~sensible.SensibleFormatter` is the canonical formatter of the suite, though you're free to provide your own.
+The :class:`~sensible.SensibleFormatter` is the canonical formatter of the suite, though you're free to provide your own.
   * **Emitters** - Writes formatted strings into files or network streams.
 Emitters are not strictly a Sensible construct; several